 The best thing about this visit is the overall impression you will get of two symbols of the country: the Empress Sissi and the horses.

-9. Walking and boat tour of Budapest
+9. Budapest walking and boat tour

-Walking and boat tour itinerary
+Itinerary of the walking and boat tour

-- State Opera
+- State Opera House

 - Great Synagogue